9 PM (Till I Come): Background and release

 ATB (a.k.a.
 André Tanneberger) started his music career in the German dance project Sequential One.
 Singles brought ATB small financial benefits; he gained the opportunity to organize a mini-studio.
 In 1999, Sequential One ceased to exist.
 In 1998, Tanneberger started a solo project named ATB and his first track under this name was "9 PM (Till I Come)".
 He met a girl and they'd planned to go to the cinema for a date.
 She was interested in how he was producing music and a tour of the studio resulted in the initial hook.
 Tanneberger told in a 2024 interview with DJ Mag, "She was interested in to how are you producing music?
 And I had a really nice little studio these days and, showed her, okay, here, I can do a beat.
 Here is a guitar sound.
 And I played this melody.
 Right in this moment, I recognized, oh this is kind of an interesting melody.
 And so I started to work the melody and it was going further.
 And I put the bass in it and programmed.
 And I finally forgot that she's there, after a time she said, 'Very interesting.
 But we have to go to the cinema.'"

 Because the clock was 9 p.m., he saved the track as "9 PM" after the time they left the studio to continue their date.
 The next day, he returned to the studio and finished the track.
 It needed some vocals and his management who had a lot of records, gave him an a cappella named "Till I Come".
 Tanneberger took it out and put it into the track.
 At first, he thought nobody would buy the track, but when he got the positive reactions from record companies wanting to buy it, he decided to release it.
 "9 PM (Till I Come)" was signed to Kontor Records and got picked up from Ministry of Sound.

-From there, the track peaked at number one on the UK Singles Chart and ATB performed it on the Top Of The Pops, standing at the top of a large box, surrounded by dancers.
+For the Ministry of Sound release, a remix by Sequential One was used rather than the original radio/ album version.
+The release initially charted at number 68 on the UK Singles Chart on 12-inch sales only.
+The track was re-released in the UK, again with the Sequential One remix rather than the original version being used.
+Upon re-release, the track peaked at number one on the UK chart.
+ATB performed the song on the Top of the Pops, standing at the top of a large box, surrounded by dancers.

 The song was written and produced solely by ATB, composed in the key of A minor with a tempo of 130 beats per minute.
+The UK radio edit (an edit of the Seqential One 1999 remix) is composed in the key of A minor with a tempo of 135 beats per minute.